15 Best Things to Do in Bryce Canyon National Park

 Distance: 4.5 miles / 7.2 km

-The Swamp Canyon Loop is listed immediately after the Under-the-Rim Trail because it is the most practical option that most visitors have to explore a small 1.1-mile (1.8 km) portion of the Under-the-Rim Trail without committing to anything longer.
+The reason the Swamp Canyon Loop Trail is listed immediately after the Under-the-Rim Trail is that it is the most practical and shortest option visitors have to explore a short portion of the Under-the-Rim Trail without committing to anything longer!

 Read My Separate Post: Swamp Canyon Loop Trail